The cycle of fashion trends

 The fear of outfit repeating in our elitist society

 The conclusive fear of the everyday fashion enthusiast is that in order to be viewed by society as enough, or relevant, they must participate in this cycle of mass fashion waste.
 In order to never appear in public wearing the same item they wore the week before they must fall obedient to the social norm of endless options, overconsumption, and false realities.

 Styling your truth goggles

 Rather than succumbing to this false fashion reality, try to remember the root of the fashion concept.
 Remember that fashion isn’t an endless array of styles cycling through it’s tailoring various attire to your own body type, skin tone, hair colour, and personal preference.
 Fashion is having the ability and privilege to choose a unique and quality piece from a line-up, paying the price for quality, and keeping it in your wardrobe for your lifetime.
 Then finally, when you’re doing your spring cleaning, you come across that one blouse that made you feel so beautiful.
-Then you remember, this was the blouse I bought before my first interview, and this was the blouse that gave me the confidence to be proud of my work for the first time.
+Then you remember, I bought this blouse before my first interview.
+And this was the blouse that gave me the confidence to be proud of my work for the first time.

 A piece written by Gavriel Ewart.
 An American girl studying fashion and communication at Cattolica university in Milan and interning for suite123